 Most SaaS content writing, if they manage to create awareness and drive traffic, end up doing either of the following:

-- Make verbose, difficult to confirm claims of their brand, or
+- Make verbose, difficult-to-confirm claims about their brand, or

 - Focus on converting traffic into Marketing Qualified Leads, MQLs.

-But, as you’ve seen from TrustRadius’ report, prospects don’t trust claims made in your marketing collaterals.
+But, as you’ve seen from TrustRadius’ report, prospects don’t trust claims made in your marketing collateral.
 Neither do they visit your blog to become leads, be it MQL or SQL.

 They want to solve their problems.
-And if you think your product can help them to, they want to experience it before they commit.
+And if you think your product can help them, they want to experience it before they commit.

 This new reality calls for a mindset shift in the way SaaS companies, especially those with freemium or trial business models, approach content production.

 Content can (and should) do more than just generate MQLs.